The Origins of My First Decorative Coffee Table Ideas

 I’ve always loved building and woodworking, but as a sculptor, it remained a side interest.
 My hands were full sculpting with clay, wood, and stone.

-When my neighbor gave me an old sawmill blade in the early ’90s, I never envisioned it as a catalyst for coming up with decorative coffee table ideas.
+When my neighbor gave me an old sawmill blade in the early ’90s, I never envisioned it as a catalyst for making my first decorative coffee table.

 Or, as the beginning of a lifelong adventure in metal art.